squidfunk/mkdocs-material/docs/getting-started.md

 ## Usage

 In order to enable the theme just add one of the following lines to your project's `mkdocs.yml`.
-If you installed Material using pip:
+If you installed Material using a package manager:

 ``` yaml
 theme: